etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/Troubleshooting.md

 ## Troubleshooting
 * Increase the # of max open file
 * Python comment : Python Integrated Tools
+* when class member function __funcFoo() is not called
+* when python process terminated with "killed" message
 * When tensorboard does not work
-* when python process terminated with "killed" message
+* when training time becomes longer

 <hr>